jtonglet/Twitter-Selection-Bias/README.md

 Demographic inference is characterized by a label scarcity problem, as the raw data collected from the Twitter API does not come with demographic labels.
 A first solution is to manually label a sample of users.
 Yet, this approach is time-intensive, costly, and not scalable.
 Instead, this thesis relies on Programmatic Weak Supervision (PWS), a unified framework of weak supervision approaches.

-We implement a 3-step PWS process, as illustrated on the following figure.
+We implement 3-step PWS, a news PWS method which is illustrated on the figure below.
 Firstly, we define a set of weak labeling functions (heuristics, knowledge bases, third-party models and few-shot learners) and combine their predictions in a generative model to create a weakly labeled training set.
 Secondly, a discrimative model is trained on the weakly labeled data.
 Eventually, the noisy discriminative model is incorporated as a labeling function.
 The resulting extended generative model returns the final demographic labels for all users.

 <p align="center">
   <img width="80%" src="img/PWS_process.PNG" alt="header" />